romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/sync/once/README.md

 ## Introduction to Once

-The `sync.Once` type is a type of synchronization primitive used to ensure that a particular piece of code is executed only once, regardless of how many goroutines attempt to execute it.
+The `sync.Once` type is a type of synchronisation primitive used to ensure that a particular piece of code is executed only once, regardless of how many goroutines attempt to execute it.
 This is useful for initializing resources that are shared across multiple goroutines.